Cudi7/Node.JS_URL-Shortener/README.md

 ## General info

-So... it was Friday when I stared coding this app, and what does that mean?
+So... it was Friday when I started coding this app, and what does that mean?
 It's Node Day!

-Following some examples, I build all by myself, an URL-Shortener fake app.
+Following some examples.
+I build by myself, an URL-Shortener fake app.
-Why Fake? because the links only work if you click it from the actual app (whitout paste it anywhere), check the code.
+Why Fake? because the links only work if you click it from the actual app (whithout paste it anywhere), check the code.

 This is a very easy and basic app that I build to refresh some Node, Express, EJS, and MongoDB basics that I think are important to keep a strong base to adventure to some more advanced topics.